 This is a universally flattering favorite.
-Complementing on all body types, it remains fitted until the waist from where it flares out into a soft A-shape, hence the name.
+Complementing all body types, it remains fitted until the waist from where it flares out into a soft A-shape, hence the name.
 Berry feels this is a silhouette that hugs you in all the right places and is a great choice for pear-shaped or curvy brides: “An A-line gown hugs the waist area, creating a slimmer waistline while flattering the bust,” he adds.
 “It can make a petite bride look taller with its overall slimming effect.”

 This silhouette contours the body from the chest to the knee and is flared thereon.
-The style is known to emphasize the waist and hips rather than narrowing it, especially if you’re apple-shaped.
+The style is known to emphasize the waist and hips rather than narrowing them, especially if you’re apple-shaped.
 Berry adds that choosing the right shapewear is important with the mermaid dress: “Considering how fitted it is, you’ll also want to make sure that you can move freely in it, and can sit down easily too.”

 The trumpet is a more toned-down version of the mermaid—straight bodice to the hips and the flare starting mid-thigh—but it is crowd-pleasing nonetheless, considered a particularly good match for an extravagant celebration.
-“A trumpet silhouette is ideal for slender frames and hourglass body types,” explains Bajaj “Brides who want to flaunt their curves often pick this outfit.”
+“A trumpet silhouette is ideal for slender frames and hourglass body types,” explains Bajaj.
+“Brides who want to flaunt their curves often pick this outfit.”

 Vaz feels that the shape of the top draws attention to the midriff and hip area, making it a winning go-to for brides with slender waistlines and delicate figures.